 - Funded the development of a technology platform and extended reach across airlines globally

-- Actively participated on the company’s board and contributed to strategic development
+- Participated on the company’s board and contributed to strategic development

 - Supported Skyscanner through key domestic and international acquisitions